 Emilie Landecker, Alfred’s daughter, had a relationship with Albert Reimann Junior, which produced three children.
 This relationship is difficult to fathom for us today, because Reimann was a staunch antisemite and National Socialist.

 Together with his father Albert Reimann Senior, Reimann Junior ran Joh.
-A. Benckiser GmbH—a medium-sized chemical company in Mannheim.
+A. Benckiser GmbH—a medium-sized chemical company in Ludwigshafen.
 Today, many family members and heirs are partners in the JAB Holding Company, which was created from the successor companies of Benckiser.